Orange Citrus Tree Temperature Tolerance for Growth

 Grafting the trees to enable indoor planting can sometimes be helpful when the temperatures outside are harsh for the trees.
 Since citrus trees are tropical trees, a sunny and warm climate would be best to plant them.

-However, with this range, the trees do better on the higher side, meaning temperatures between 75 to 90 degrees are ideal during the summer and spring, and 60 to 70 degrees for the winter and fall in places that experience such seasons.
+However, with this range, the trees do better on the higher side, meaning temperatures between 75 and 90 degrees are ideal during the summer and spring and 60 and 70 degrees for the winter and fall in places that experience such seasons.

 What is the coldest temperature citrus trees can tolerate?